2022–23 Premiership Rugby: Play-offs

-As in previous seasons, the top four teams in the Premiership table, following the conclusion of the regular season, contest the play-off semi-finals in a 1st vs 4th and 2nd vs 3rd format, with the higher ranking team having home advantage.
-The two winners of the semi-finals then meet in the Premiership Final at Twickenham on 27 May 2023.
+As in previous seasons, the top four teams in the Premiership table, following the conclusion of the regular season, contested the play-off semi-finals on 13 and 14 May 2023, in a 1st vs 4th and 2nd vs 3rd format, with the higher ranking team having home advantage.
+The dates and times for the two play-off semi-finals were announced on 23 April 2023, after the qualifying teams were confirmed at the end of the regular season's penultimate round.
+The two winners of the semi-finals met in the Premiership Final at Twickenham on 27 May 2023.